Touchie771/MinecraftLuaScripting/docs/01-getting-started.md

 1. Create a new file in the `LuaScripts` folder with a `.lua` extension (e.g., `myscript.lua`)
 2. Add your Lua code to the file
-3. Use `/luascript reload` to reload all scripts or restart the server
+3. Use `/luascript reloadall` to reload all scripts or restart the server

 ## Basic Script Structure